Jayden876212/hyprland-workspace-indicator/docs/ISSUE_TEMPLATE/defect.md

 ---
 name: DEFECT
+about:
-about: Unintended behaviour of the software product that affects the ability to meet requirements.
+  Unintended behaviour of the software product that affects the ability to meet requirements.
-title: 'DEFECT: '
+title: "DEFECT: "
 labels: defect
-assignees: ''
+assignees: ""
 ---

 # {INSERT_ISSUE_TITLE_HERE}